Bachelor of Sport & Recreation

 - Local Authorities

-To be admitted to an AUT University undergraduate degree, a student must have university entrance.
+To be admitted to an Auckland University of Technology undergraduate degree, a student must have university entrance.
 An applicant may be granted university entrance under one of the following categories:

 - Achievement of NCEA Level 3